zend-server-plugins/Documentation/UIAPI.md

 * Module.php - Module initializations and DI definitions
 ```

+Next, we are going to dive deep into every folder/part of the module.

 ### Module configuration

-The file ```module.config.php``` returns a configuration array (see [ZF2 configuration documentation](https://framework.zend.com/manual/2.4/en/tutorials/config.advanced.html)).
+The file ```module.config.php``` returns a configuration array, which is a standard ZF2 way to describe and define module's details or meta-data (see [ZF2 configuration documentation](https://framework.zend.com/manual/2.4/en/tutorials/config.advanced.html)).
-The skeleton extension has several predefined configuration keys, which let the extension to work properly.
-We'll go over it, and see what every config entry provides us.
+Our skeleton extension has a minimal set of a few predefined configuration values, which are required in order to let the extension work properly.
+We'll go over every key, and check what it is good for and what it provides us.

 #### Controllers